Improving Performance of Automatic Keyword Extraction (AKE) Methods Using PoS-Tagging and Enhanced Semantic-Awareness: Conclusion

 \subsubsection{Acknowledgements}

 We would like to thank Ricardo Campos for clarification and additional information about the YAKE!\ algorithm.
-The first author E.~Altuncu was supported by funding from the Ministry of National Education, Republic of Turkey, under the grant number MoNE-YLSY-2018.
+The first author E.~Altuncu was supported by funding from the Ministry of National Education, Republic of Türkiye, under grant number MoNE-YLSY-2018.